mrexojo/friendly-pluto-786db/content/_index.md

         image: images/Craig-blog-576x324.png
         image_alt: App users welcoming a new member
         content: >
-          Scheduling of Stop/Destroy resources for low workloads, development & out time work = Reduce your cloud/hosting Invoice and your Internet exposition to improve the security.
+          Dynamic infrastructure and good schedule of workloads, environments & out time work = Reduce your cloud Invoice and your Internet exposition = Improve the security.
         actions:
           - label: Learn More
             url: /features